David Ervine: Identity

 Ervine was a Protestant and identified himself as both Irish and British.
-An Ulster unionist, he once exclaimed "why can't I be an Irish citizen of the UK?".
-Ervine remarked “I am profoundly both British and Irish and those who have to deal with me have to take me on those terms."
+He once exclaimed "why can't I be an Irish citizen of the UK?" and remarked: "I am profoundly both British and Irish and those who have to deal with me have to take me on those terms."

-On allegations of collusion with security forces
+Allegations of collusion with security forces

 Ervine dismissed allegations of collusion between loyalists and British security forces as "sheer unadulterated nonsense", saying, "there comes a point when the concept insults me, insomuch as that a Provo could lie in bed and with a crystal ball... could pick their targets but a Prod could only do the same if there was an SAS man driving the car".

-Ervine cited his own arrest, and the number of UVF members in prison at the time, to suggest that widespread collusion did not exist:"The Royal Ulster Constabulary arrested me on possession of explosives; now why did they do that if we lived in a process of collusion?
+Ervine cited his own arrest, and the number of UVF members in prison at the time, as evidence that widespread collusion did not exist:"The Royal Ulster Constabulary arrested me on possession of explosives; now why did they do that if we lived in a process of collusion?
 When I went into jail there were 240 UVF men in three compounds, packed in like sardines, and the UVF were a relatively small organisation in comparison to some of the others, but they made up a hell of a percentage of that jail.
 Where’s collusion there?"

 Illness and death

 Ervine was reported as having suffered two massive heart attacks and a stroke after attending a football match between Glentoran and Armagh City at The Oval in Belfast on Saturday 6 January 2007.
 It was later confirmed that he had one heart attack, a stroke and brain haemorrhage.
 He was taken to the Ulster Hospital in Dundonald and was later admitted to the Royal Victoria Hospital in Belfast.
-Ervine did not die until Monday 8 January 2007, however it was reported by RTÉ News at 9pm and on their website on the previous evening Sunday 7 January, that he had died that day.
-RTÉ's Northern Editor, Tommie Gorman, later apologised for his wrongly reported story of the death of Ervine in a radio interview.
+Ervine died on Monday 8 January 2007.
+RTÉ News at 9pm and its website had reported the previous evening that he had died that day.
+This incorrect reporting led RTÉ's Northern Editor, Tommie Gorman, to apologise for his error.

-Ervine's body was cremated at Roselawn Crematorium after a funeral service on 12 January in East Belfast attended by Mark Durkan, Gerry Adams, Peter Hain, Dermot Ahern, Hugh Orde and David Trimble among others.
+Ervine's body was cremated at Roselawn Crematorium after a funeral service on 12 January in East Belfast.
+It was attended by Mark Durkan, George Cassidy, Gerry Adams, Peter Hain, Dermot Ahern, Hugh Orde and David Trimble, among others.